PaoloCampanelli/EduPKG-Data/README.md

 # EduPKG - Ontology & Survey Results

-Questo repository contiene:
+This repository contains:
-- **EduPKG.owl** → L'ontologia per l'educazione STEM
+- **EduPKG.owl** → The ontology for STEM education.
-- **survey_results.csv** → I risultati del sondaggio sull'uso delle tecnologie educative
+- **survey_results.csv** → The survey results on the use of educational technologies.

-## Come usare EduPKG.owl
+## How to Use EduPKG.owl
-Il file OWL può essere aperto con strumenti come Protégé o visualizzato con un editor di testo.
+The OWL file can be opened with ontology editors like **Protégé**.
+You can download Protégé here: [Protégé Download](https://protege.stanford.edu/)